Ableton/LinkKit/README.md

 PanamaKit
 =========

-iOS SDK for tempo syncing and exporting app content to Live
+iOS SDK for tempo syncing from Ableton.

 ##Tempo Syncing